-Lyme disease (or borreliosis) is a tick-borne infection caused by certain species of the Borrelia genus (B. burgdorferi in the US, predominantly B. afzelii and B. garinii in Asia and Europe), a genus of facultative intracellular bacteria.
+Lyme disease (or borreliosis) is a tick-borne infection caused by certain species of the Borrelia genus (B. burgdorferi in the US, predominantly B. afzelii and B. garinii in Asia and Europe).
 There are three stages of Lyme disease.
 Stage I (early localized disease) is characterized by erythema migrans (EM), an expanding circular red rash at the site of the tick bite, and may be associated with flu‑like symptoms.
-In stage II (early disseminated disease), patients may present with neurological symptoms (e.g., facial palsy), skin manifestations forming livid nodules along with lymphadenopathy (lymphadenitis cutis benigna; only in Europe and Asia), migratory arthralgia, and cardiac manifestations (e.g., myocarditis).
-Stage III (late disease) is characterized by chronic‑progressive skin atrophy (acrodermatitis chronica atrophicans; only in Europe), chronic arthritis and CNS involvement (late neuroborreliosis) with possible progressive encephalomyelitis.
+In stage II (early disseminated disease), patients may present with neurological symptoms (e.g., facial palsy), migratory arthralgia, and cardiac manifestations (e.g., myocarditis).
+Stage III (late disease) is characterized by chronic arthritis and CNS involvement (late neuroborreliosis) with possible progressive encephalomyelitis.
+In Asia and Europe, further skin manifestations may also occur in stage II (lymphadenitis cutis benigna) and stage III (acrodermatitis chronica atrophicans).
 Lyme disease is a clinical diagnosis in patients presenting with EM.
 Serological tests (e.g., Western blot; enzyme-linked immunosorbent assay) can help support the clinical diagnosis, especially if the presence of EM is not known or questionable.
-Lyme disease is treated with antibiotics; the drugs of choice is doxycycline for stage I and ceftriaxone for disseminated disease.
+Lyme disease is treated with antibiotics; the drugs of choice are doxycycline for localized disease and ceftriaxone for disseminated disease.

-In the US: Borrelia burgdorferi, an anaerobic, facultative intracellular spirochete bacteria
+In the US: Borrelia burgdorferi, a microaerophilic spirochete bacteria